mercadopago/devsite-docs/guides/additional-content/reports/released-money/introduction.en.md

 ## Download report

-Follow this path to learn how to generate and download the Release Report:
+Follow this path to learn how to generate and download the Releases Report:
 **Reports and Billing -> Sales and Account Statements -> Release**.

 ### Create report via API

-Manually create the Release Report as often as you wish or schedule it according to your frequency needs through the [API](/developers/en/docs/checkout-pro/additional-content/reports/released-money/api).
+Manually create the Releases Report as often as you wish or schedule it according to your frequency needs through the [API](/developers/en/docs/checkout-pro/additional-content/reports/released-money/api).

 Report generation takes a few minutes, depending on how much information you want to include.
 It won't always be ready instantly, and until it is, you will see the status "In preparation" on the screen.

-> Refer to ["How to analyze the Release Report"](https://www.mercadopago.com.br/ajuda/28771) for a better understanding of your report.
+> Refer to ["How to analyze the Releases Report?"](https://www.mercadopago.com.br/ajuda/28771) for a better understanding of your report.

 ### Report values